-As you may have heard, Apple has announced changes with iOS 14 that will affect how they receive and process conversion events from tools such as the Facebook pixel.
-Apple will now give users the chance to opt-out of their data being tracked which will impact data collection.
+As you may know, Apple released changes with iOS 14 that affect how they receive and process conversion events from tools such as the Facebook pixel.
+Apple now gives users the chance to opt-out of their data being tracked, impacting on data collection.

 Whilst these controls were previously available, they required users to manually check for them.
-This update means Apple users will be prompted by their device to opt into or out of data collection for each app they use.
+This means that Apple users receive prompts from their device to opt into or out of data collection for each app they use.
 If permission is denied, apps will have a reduced ability to track site and app behaviour via their pixels.
-In response, Facebook is making changes to pixel implementation and event tracking.
-This is in order to minimise the amount of data that will be lost.
+In response, Facebook has made changes to pixel implementation and event tracking.
+This is in order to minimise the amount of lost data.

-As mentioned previously, Apple’s iOS 14 release will prevent data collection and sharing unless people opt into tracking on their devices.
+As mentioned previously, Apple’s iOS 14 release prevents data collection and sharing unless people opt into tracking on their devices.
 If they decide to opt-out of tracking on their iOS 14 devices, ad personalisation and reporting will be limited.

-Facebook has already responded to these changes by introducing a new way of processing pixel conversion events from iOS devices.
+Facebook responded to these changes by introducing a new way of processing pixel conversion events from iOS devices.
 To do this they use Aggregated Event Measurement (more of that later).
-This will support your efforts to preserve user privacy and help you run effective campaigns.
+This supports your efforts to preserve user privacy and helps you to run effective campaigns.

 Whilst we don’t know for certain how these changes will affect our client’s Facebook advertising, we can expect the following to happen:

-Facebook will initially configure the conversion events that they believe are the most relevant to your business based on your previous activity.
-All other events will be made inactive for campaign optimisation and reporting.
+Facebook configures the conversion events that they believe are the most relevant to your business based on your previous activity.
+All other events are made inactive for campaign optimisation and reporting.

-Real-time reporting will not be supported and data may be delayed up to three days.
+Real-time reporting is not supported and data may be delayed up to three days.

-For both app and web conversions, delivery and action breakdowns, such as age, gender, region and placement will not be supported.
+For both app and web conversions, delivery and action breakdowns, such as age, gender, region and placement are not supported.

-Once Apple’s iOS 14 changes take effect, the attribution window for all new or active ad campaigns will be set at the ad set level, rather than at the account level.
-The default setting for all new or active campaigns (other than iOS 14 app install campaigns) will be set at a 7-day click attribution window.
-Going forward, 28-day click-through, 28-day view-through and 7-day view-through attribution windows will not be supported for active campaigns.
-As more people opt-out of tracking on iOS 14 devices, the size of your app connections, app activity Custom Audiences and website custom audiences may decrease.
+Since Apple’s iOS 14 changes has taken effect, the attribution window for all new or active ad campaigns has been set at the ad set level, rather than at the account level.
+The default setting for all new or active campaigns (other than iOS 14 app install campaigns) are set at a 7-day click attribution window.
+28-day click-through, 28-day view-through and 7-day view-through attribution windows are not supported for active campaigns.
+As more people opt-out of tracking on iOS 14 devices, the size of your app connections, app activity Custom Audiences and website custom audiences may have decreased.

-Despite the changes expected to happen following the Apple iOS 14 update, there are some simple workarounds for the immediate future to eliminate any significant changes to your ads and reporting.
+Despite the changes following the Apple iOS 14 update, there are some simple workarounds to eliminate any significant changes to your ads and reporting.

 Domain verification is part of the changes Facebook implements in respect of Apple iOS 14 privacy changes.
 Domain verification establishes which Business Manager account has the authority to configure.
 It prioritises the 8 available conversion events for a given domain.
 If you’re optimising for conversions, then verifying your domain is THE most important thing to do to avoid any future disruption of your campaigns.
 If you’re running Facebook ads, you will have already seen prompts in Ads Manager to verify the domain associated with the account.